 From when I signed on as unemployed in April 1991, I was obliged to seek work during every working day.
 This I did diligently until April 1997.
 During that 6 years, thoughts had been running through my mind concerning why things were the way they were for me.
 I was living a wasted life.
 I knew by then that I had no chance of finding work.
 So I decided to give myself a job.
 I knew I could not run a business so I decided to create and pursue a personal project to try to make sense of my life.
 I started to write.
 My first written work was a short poem, all of which came into my mind as a torrent of words that just fell into rhyme.
-For the next twenty-two and a half years, with the poem as its basis, I wrote a book accompanied by more than 300 footnote articles, which together returned a count of well over a million words.
+For the following 22½ years, with the poem as its basis, I wrote a book accompanied by more than 300 footnote articles, which together returned a count of well over a million words.

 In April 1998, I mounted what I had written so far on a web site.
 That website, entitled Land, Social Justice, The Universe, Perception & Survival, is now [in December 2019] complete.
 From 1997 to 2004 I continued my daily task of seeking work as required.
-However, now seeing it as a futile chore, I gave it only the minimum necessary and sufficient time and effort to satisfy the bureaucratic requirements to qualify for the receipt of social security benefit.
-Finally, frustrated and exhausted by my Draconian life in the UK, I emigrated to Brazil in 2004, where I continued full time with my writing, under the unfailing support of a very kind friend.
+However, now seeing this as a futile chore, I gave it only the minimum necessary and sufficient time and effort to satisfy the bureaucratic requirements to qualify for the receipt of social security benefit.
+Finally, frustrated and exhausted by my Draconian life in the UK, I emigrated to Brazil in 2004, where I continued to work full time on my writing, under the unfailing support of a very kind friend.

 In late 2019, a flurry of short news articles appeared on the Web about Asperger's syndrome.
 On reading these, lots of bells began to ring about my whole life and the problems I had interacting with people and forming lasting relationships.
 I wanted to find out if I had Asperger's syndrome, but on an income of only £92.49 per week, I was unable to afford diagnosis by a professional psychologist or neurologist.
 My only option was to seek free psychological battery tests on the Web.
 I found several that seemed to have good credibility and took three of them.

-Asperger's syndrome is not an illness or a deficiency: it is simply a type of personality.
-It just happens to be largely incompatible with the present western social order based on neo-liberal free-market capitalism.
+Thus, an Asperger's personality is simply a type of personality that just happens to be largely incompatible with the present western social order based on neo-liberal free-market capitalism.
 Notwithstanding, some people with this personality type do fare well under the present socio-economic system.
 They fall into niche jobs that thrive on their particular splinter-skills and way of being.
-But such is inevitably a result of a fortuitous occurrence within the natural lottery orchestrated by the complex dynamical behaviour of a socio-economy with the vast population of a modern nation.
+But such is inevitably a result of a fortuitous occurrence within a natural lottery orchestrated by the complex dynamical behaviour of a socio-economy with the vast population of a modern nation.
 But if you don't happen, by pure chance, to find yourself in the right place at the right time with the right people in the right circumstances: you lose.
 This is the way of the neo-liberal free-market system.
 It bestows health, wealth and happiness upon the exigent, relegating the meek to misery and starvation, with a middle majority in a churning cauldron of economic uncertainty.

 A socio-economy, governed by nothing other than the natural laws of complex dynamics, is red in tooth and claw.
 It renders government, nation and civilisation pointless.
 Is this the way it should be?
 I think not.
 Sentient man has a conscience, which, in the absence of indoctrination by tyrannical political regimes, would demand that he befriend and care for his fellows.
 It is for this reason that a social order, regulated by law, exists to compensate for the misfortunes of natural chance by helping those who, through no fault of their own, find themselves in need.